 Walking and Hiking

 Often the best way to get a feel for the atmosphere of a new place is to take a leisurely walk and soak up the vibe.
-Paducah makes it fun and easy to explore the rich history of the town with an easy-to-use cell phone walking tour.
+Paducah makes it fun and easy to actively explore the rich history of the town with an easy-to-use cell phone walking tour.
 The 2-mile path touches on noteworthy sights downtown, including historic buildings and significant architecture.
-Make sure to leave enough time for stop number 3, the riverfront, to study the iconic flood wall murals and surrounding landmarks.
+Make sure to leave enough time for stop number 3, the Paducah Riverfront, to study the iconic flood wall murals and surrounding landmarks.

 Walkers won’t want to miss the various delights of Bob Noble Park either.
 You’ll feel like a character from a Victorian novel as you pass beneath the impressive stone gate and then stroll around the lake.
 Check out the famous "Duck House," and then drop a fishing line in from the bridge.
-Don’t be surprised if you have to dodge a frisbee or two, or better yet, bring one along and join in.
+Don’t be surprised if you have to dodge a frisbee or two, or better yet, bring one along.

 Chirping birds and croaking frogs will provide the soundtrack for early risers on a walk around the Clarks River National Wildlife Refuge.
 Roughly 3 miles of trail provide opportunities for photographers and birders to spot some of the 200 species of songbirds that frequent the refuge.
 The refuge also includes a fishing pond and is open from dawn to dusk, seven days a week.
 To further investigate the area’s wildlife population, take a trip to the environmental education and recreation area located off Highway 408, east of Benton.